Jean-Mohammed Abd-el-Jalil: Education and conversion to Christianity

 Abd-el-Jalil received an Islamic education in Moulay Idriss Zerhoun at the University of al-Qarawiyyin.
 As a young Muslim, Abd-el-Jalil was a disciple of the teachings of the Egyptian Salafi and modernist, Muhammad Abduh.
 He then received a Catholic secondary education at École Charles de Foucauld in Rabat, a Franciscan high school, with the insistence of his father that his son's religious identity be respected.
 The headmaster Clément Étienne took notice of his academic talents and recommended him for higher education in Paris.
 Abd-el-Jalil was brought to the attention of Hubert Lyautey, Resident-General in Morocco, and through him Étienne secured an education at the Sorbonne for Abd-el-Jalil and his brother Omar.
 In addition, Abd-el-Jalil received permission to take coursework at the Institut Catholique de Paris.

 Despite his firm anti-Christian beliefs, he sought to study with Catholic professors in Paris, encountering Louis Massignon, Jacques Maritain, and Maurice Blondel.
 Moved by a mystical experience accompanying the family of his landlord to Midnight Mass and disquieted by apparent refutations of Islamic claims of textual corruption of the Bible, he began to investigate Christianity more seriously, initiating a correspondence with Paul Mulla, a Cretan Turkish priest and convert from Islam.
 Abd-el-Jalil decided to convert to Catholicism, taking Massignon as his godfather.
 On 7 April 1928, he was baptized Jean Clément Joseph Louis Mohammed after John the Baptist (mentioned in the Quran), Clément Étienne, Joseph (mentioned in the Quran), Louis Massignon, and – with explicit permission from Pope Pius XI – Muhammad.
 His conversion permanently alienated him from his father, who held a funeral for him in an empty casket and ignored his frequent letters.
 He then completed a critical edition of Shakwā al-Gharīb 'an al-Awtān ilā 'Ulamā' al-Buldān (lit.
-'The Complaint of a Stranger Exiled from Home to the Scholars of the Lands') by Ayn al-Quzat Hamadani for his doctorate, which was translated into English by A. J. Arberry as A Sufi Martyr: The Apologia of 'Ain al-Qudat al-Hamadhani.
+'The Complaint of a Stranger Exiled from Home to the Scholars of the Lands') by Ayn al-Quzat Hamadani for his doctorate, which was translated into English by Arthur John Arberry as A Sufi Martyr: The Apologia of 'Ain al-Qudat al-Hamadhani.